aditen/hw-cs-sb-classifier/README.md

 - Load model using DJL (https://djl.ai/) with the according synset (class names) from disk and predict on image
 - About scripting transforms as well: see https://github.com/deepjavalibrary/djl/issues/1556, works by adding environment variable PYTORCH_EXTRA_LIBRARY_PATH=python3.9/site-packages/torchvision/_C.so (.pyd on Windows)

+# :abc: Naming

+Generally, the code tries to use the same naming as the thesis.
+Sometimes, there are slight deviations.
+For example the following ones:

+- OSCR = OSRC (Open Set Classification Rate Curve)
+- Instruction vs Command for the Task Type and Cross vs Checkbox for the Task Type

 # :mag: Reproducibility